Wizard101: Arc 2 (Celestia, Zafaria, Avalon, Azteca, and Khrysalis)

-Arc 3
+Arc 3 (Polaris, Mirage, and Empyrea)

 After formally graduating from Ravenwood, the Wizard travels to the worlds of Polaris and Mirage, foiling the chaotic schemes of Rasputin and Overlord Xerxes.
-They are the disguised sons of Old Cob, who is actually Grandfather Spider, husband of Grandmother Raven.
+They are the disguised sons of Old Cob, who is actually Grandfather Spider, lover of Grandmother Raven.
 Raven chose to forsake her love for Spider and used his heart to create the spiral.
 Out of spite, Spider intends to reclaim it and destroy the Spiral.

-Aided by Mellori, Baba Yaga's adopted daughter, the Wizard learns that the Cabal, secret agents of Spider embedded throughout the spiral, seek to help him claim the Sands of Time, which Spider can use to reset time and retrieve his heart.
+Aided by Mellori, Baba Yaga's adopted daughter, the Wizard learns that the Cabal, secret agents of Spider embedded throughout the Spiral, seeks to help him claim the Sands of Time, which Spider can use to reset time and retrieve his heart.
 The Wizard defeats Spider but learns that killing him will destroy his heart and thus unmake the Spiral.
 Mellori reveals herself as Raven's biological daughter and attempts to kill Spider on Raven's orders, but he captures her instead.
-The Wizard pursues them to the center of the spiral, Empyrea, created by Raven to seal off Spider's heart.
+The Wizard pursues them to the center of the Spiral, Empyrea, created by Raven to seal off Spider's heart.

 There, the Wizard allies with Spider's turncoat son, the Bat, and rescues Mellori before she can be weaponized to reach Spider's heart.
-The trio eventually reach Spider's heart at the same time as Spider and Raven; their hatred and conflict has created the insane "Aethyr titan", which threatens to annihilate them and the spiral.
-The Wizard, Bat and Mellori defeat the Aethyr titan, and convince Spider and Raven to forgive each other and exile themselves.
-In the aftermath, the Wizard is warned of a new threat: "Nothing".
+The trio eventually reach Spider's heart at the same time as Spider and Raven; their hatred and conflict has created the insane "Aethyr Titan," which threatens to annihilate them and the Spiral.
+The Wizard, the Bat, and Mellori defeat the Aethyr Titan and convince Spider and Raven to forgive each other and exile themselves.
+In the aftermath, the Wizard is warned of a new threat: "Nothing."